Evizzo/Event-Ticketing-System/README.md

 # **Event Ticketing System**
-This Event Ticketing System project is a full-stack application built to manage events, tickets, and users in a simplified ticketing environment.

-**Backend Features**
-**Controllers:** The backend features multiple controllers handling various functionalities.
+This system provides a platform for managing events, ticket purchases, user interactions, and more.
+Below, you'll find an overview of the controllers in this project along with their functionalities.

+# **Tools used**

+**Frontend**: Html, Css, React, TypeScript, BootStrap...
+**Backend**: Java, Spring Boot, Spring Security, Jpa/Hibernate...
+**Database**: MySQL.
+**Testing**: Mockito, JUnit.
+**Other**: Docker.

+# **Overview:**

+**UserController**

+Manages user-related operations such as retrieving user credits, adding new users, retrieving user details, updating user information, deleting users, retrieving user tickets, and changing passwords.

+**TicketController**

+Handles ticket-related operations including purchasing tickets for events, refunding tickets, and retrieving user tickets for specific events.

+**NotificationController**

+Manages notification-related operations such as retrieving user notifications and deleting specific notifications.

+**EventController**

-EventController: Manages events, allowing creation, retrieval, deletion, and updating of events.
-It includes features like retrieving published events, searching by name, marking an event as done, and accessing popular events.
+Handles event-related operations like adding new events, retrieving events published by users, retrieving all events, retrieving a specific event, deleting events, updating events, searching events by name, marking events as done, and retrieving popular events.

-TicketController: Facilitates ticket purchasing and refunds for specific events.
+**CommentController**

+Manages comment-related operations including saving comments for events, deleting comments, retrieving all comments for an event, updating comments, liking comments, and disliking comments.

+**AdminController**

+Handles administrative operations like adding new users, retrieving all users, and updating existing users.
+Requires admin privileges for access.

+**AuthenticationController**

-UserController: Manages user-related operations such as user creation, retrieval, updating, and deletion.
-It also handles user credits, current user details, and user ticket retrieval.
+Manages authentication-related operations such as user registration, user authentication, and user logout.

-**Services:** The backend employs services to handle business logic and interact with the repositories.

-EventService: Provides methods for event-related functionalities like saving events, finding events by different criteria, and handling event deletions and updates.

-TicketService: Manages ticket-related operations such as purchasing and refunding tickets.

-UserService: Handles user-related functionalities like user creation, retrieval, updating, and deletion, along with managing user credits and ticket retrieval.

-Security Configuration: Implements security measures using JWT (JSON Web Tokens) authentication.
-It secures endpoints and manages user authentication and authorization.

-**Frontend Features**

-The frontend is built with React, utilizing TypeScript, Bootstrap, HTML, and CSS to create a user-friendly interface.

-**Testing**
+Utilizes JWT tokens for authentication.

+**Authentication:**

+JWT tokens are used for authentication throughout the system.
+Endpoints requiring authentication are protected, and users must provide a valid JWT token to access them.
+The system provides endpoints for user registration, authentication, and logout.

+**Security Configuration:**

+The system's security configuration ensures that endpoints are properly secured based on their functionalities.
+Different roles and authorities are defined to control access to various endpoints.
+CORS is configured to allow cross-origin requests from all origins.

+**Docker Support:**

+This project contains Docker support for easy deployment and scalability.
+Docker containers can be used to package the application and its dependencies for deployment in any environment.

+**Testing:**

-The project includes comprehensive test coverage to ensure the reliability and stability of the application.
+The project includes comprehensive testing to ensure the reliability and correctness of its functionalities.

-**Technologies Used**

-Java, Spring Boot, Spring Security, Jpa/Hibernate, React, TypeScript, Bootstrap, HTML, CSS, Mockito...

-This project aims to provide a scalable and secure platform for managing events, tickets, and user interactions within a ticketing system.
+**Frontend**

+Additionally, this project includes a frontend made in React, TypeScript, and Bootstrap.
+The frontend provides a user-friendly interface for interacting with the Event Ticketing System.

+**Database**

+This project utilizes Spring Data JPA/Hibernate to communicate with a MySQL database.
+This setup enables efficient storage and retrieval of data, ensuring seamless interaction between the application and the database.